turbosmurfen/spoton/README.md

 # Spoton - Spotify Now Playing for mIRC

 ### Notice to everyone
-If you are using Spoton 1.1.4 or lower.
-Please update to 1.1.5.
+If you are using Spoton 1.1.4 or earlier versions.
+Please update to version 1.1.5.
-Reason: Spoton in earlier versions keep adding more and more data to memory.
+Reason: Spoton in earlier versions keep adding more data to the memory each executing.

 # Get Started